1995 Russell Hill subway accident

-The 1995 Russell Hill subway accident was a deadly train crash that occurred in Toronto, Ontario, Canada, on Line 1 Yonge–University of the Toronto subway on August 11, 1995.
+The 1995 Russell Hill subway accident was a train crash that occurred in Toronto, Ontario, Canada, on Line 1 Yonge–University of the Toronto subway on August 11, 1995.
 Three people were killed and 30 were taken to hospital with injuries when one train rear-ended another train.
 The subway line was shut down for five days following the incident.
 Investigations found that human error and a design flaw in the mechanical safety devices caused this accident.
-It remains the deadliest accident in a rapid transit system in Canadian history.
+It remains the deadliest rapid transit system accident in Canadian history.

 Overview

-At 6:02 p.m. on Friday, August 11, 1995, a subway train running southbound on Line 1 Yonge–University ran into the rear of a stationary train halfway between St. Clair West and Dupont stations.
+At 6:02 p.m. on August 11, 1995, a subway train running southbound on Line 1 Yonge–University ran into the rear of a stationary train halfway between St. Clair West and Dupont stations.
 There were between 200 and 300 passengers on the two trains, of whom three (Christina Munar Reyes, 33; Kinga Szabo, 43; and Xian Hui Lin, 23) were killed and 30 taken to hospital with injuries; about 100 more later filed injury claims against the Toronto Transit Commission (TTC).
 Many of the seriously injured were extracted from the twisted remains of the most damaged subway cars by rescue workers who worked through the evening under extremely hot and humid conditions.
 Of the four crew members, three were taken to hospital with injuries.